RaviW1/osu_game_proj/README.md

 Move to right/left of screen to move to next level Space to jump (tap for a small hop, hold for a higher jump)
-left shift to dash (still WIP) q to quit
+left shift to dash (still WIP)
+Q to quit
-r to reset
+R to reset
-z or n to attack
-1 to attack
+Z or N or 1 to attack
 2 to shoot a projectile
 3 to heal
 I to open Charms Inventory (Available in every room)
-B to open shop (only in shop worlds) m to toggle background music
+B to open shop (only in shop worlds)
+M to toggle background music
 Esc to pause

 ## Known bugs